Transition state theory: Statistical-mechanical treatment

-Potential energy surfaces
+Potential-energy surfaces

-The concept of potential energy surface was very important in the development of TST.
+The concept of potential-energy surface was very important in the development of TST.
 The foundation of this concept was laid by René Marcelin in 1913.
-He theorized that the progress of a chemical reaction could be described as a point in a potential energy surface with coordinates in atomic momenta and distances.
+He theorized that the progress of a chemical reaction could be described as a point in a potential-energy surface with coordinates in atomic momenta and distances.

-In 1931, Henry Eyring and Michael Polanyi constructed a potential energy surface for the reaction below.
-This surface is a three-dimensional diagram based on quantum-mechanical principles as well as experimental data on vibrational frequencies and energies of dissociation.

-H + H2 → H2 + H

-A year after the Eyring and Polanyi construction, Hans Pelzer and Eugene Wigner made an important contribution by following the progress of a reaction on a potential energy surface.
-The importance of this work was that it was the first time that the concept of col or saddle point in the potential energy surface was discussed.
+In 1931, Henry Eyring and Michael Polanyi constructed a potential-energy surface for the reaction H + H2 -> H2 + H. This surface is a three-dimensional diagram based on quantum-mechanical principles as well as experimental data on vibrational frequencies and energies of dissociation.
+A year after the Eyring–Polanyi construction, Hans Pelzer and Eugene Wigner made an important contribution by following the progress of a reaction on a potential energy surface.
+The importance of this work was that it was the first time that the concept of col or saddle point in the potential-energy surface was discussed.
 They concluded that the rate of a reaction is determined by the motion of the system through that col.

-It has been typically assumed that the rate-limiting or lowest saddle point is located on the same energy surface as the initial ground state.
-However, it was recently found that this could be incorrect for processes occurring in semiconductors and insulators, where an initial excited state could go through a saddle point lower than the one on the surface of the initial ground state.